aatxe/oxide/README-submission.md

 ## Requirements

-We require OCaml 4.08 and for now need to use two pins for ppx.
+We require OCaml 4.08 for user-defined binding form support.
-  - `opam pin add ppx_tools https://github.com/ocaml-ppx/ppx_tools.git#master`
-  - `opam pin add ppx_deriving https://github.com/gasche/ppx_deriving.git#4.08-support`

 It requires `dune`.

-The Rust to Oxide compiler is written in Rust and requires that and Cargo (tested on 1.36.0).
+The Rust to Oxide compiler is written in Rust and requires the Rust compiler and Cargo (tested on 1.36.0).

 ## Running